gocd/gocd-trial/README.md

 ## Use

 This GoCD server has been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
 The configuration is located in this repository.

+You can view a value stream map of these pipelines at http://localhost:8153/go/pipelines/value_stream_map/build_test/29

 To change the configuration of the server